Axis Pheydra: System suspects vitamin deficiency. Recommend nutritional supplements.

 "What is WildStar?"

 Narrator: "Where is this lost world?
 What mysteries and wonders would be found there?
 And does it conceal ancient technologies and forbidden magic of awesome, unimaginable power?
-Guess what?
-You're gonna find out, Cupcake!
+Guess what: You're gonna find out, Cupcake!
 "Nexus has just been discovered, and things are about to get [BLEEP]ing real."

 Ish'mael the Bloodied hiding behind a brick wall, obviously having just ran as fast as he possibly could.
 It doesn't save him from the Warrior's arm cannon.